 We are very proud of the daily handling and care given to our miniatures here at Tanglewood Farm.
 We provide proper nutrition and quality veterinary care to all of our animals.
 Our livestock is current on vaccinations, dental checkups, hoof care, and worming.
 The health of our animals is very important to us, and we follow rather strict practices.
 We maintain a closed herd, which means we do not bring in any new animals, embryos or semen.
-Once an animal is sold, it may not be returned.
+Once an animal is sold, it may not be returned or refunded.
 So that we do not unintentionally introduce disease into our herds, we do not bring our animals to shows, and we do not borrow or lend animals for breeding.
 We prefer weanlings do not leave Tanglewood Farm before they are 2 months of age.
 They need time to grow and play with other weanlings, receive discipline from their mothers, and time to change their diet gradually to eliminate the desire for mother’s milk.
 This also enables Tanglewood Farm time to deworm the weanlings and give them their first vaccinations.
-All miniatures come with Tanglewood Farm health papers showing up to date vaccinations, deworming schedule, and hoof trimming schedule.
+All miniatures come with Tanglewood Farm health records showing up to date vaccinations, deworming schedule, and hoof trimming schedule.
 If you need transportation, we can arrange ground transport within the US and Canada.
 To other countries, we can arrange air transportation on major airlines.